- Off road parking

 Upside down accommodation.

-Four ground floor bedrooms: 1 x double with en-suite shower, basin and WC, 1 x king-size double with en-suite shower, basin and WC, 2 x twin with en-suite bath, shower over, basin and WC.
-Superb first floor fitted kitchen.
-First floor utility room with WC.
+Four ground floor bedrooms: 1 x king-size double with en-suite shower, basin and WC, 1 x double with en-suite shower, basin and WC, 2 x twin with en-suite bath, shower over, basin and WC.
+First floor kitchen.
+First floor utility with WC.
 First floor dining room.
-Large, beamed first floor sitting room with feature woodburning stove.
-Additional first floor sitting area/playroom with double bed and TV/video.
+First floor sitting room with woodburning stove.
+Additional first floor sitting area/playroom with double bed.

-- Electric cooker, hostess trolley, microwave, fridge/freezer, washer/dryer, dishwasher, 50" plasma screen TV in sitting room, TVs, videos, CD player, iPod dock, WiFi
+- Electric oven and hob, hostess trolley, microwave, fridge/freezer, washer/dryer, dishwasher, 50" plasma screen TV in sitting room, TVs, videos, CD player, iPod dock, WiFi

 - Gas, electricity and fuel for woodburning stove inc. in rent